GioF71/tidal-connect/README.md

 # tidal-connect

-A simple script used to configure a docker-compose stack for Tidal Connect.
+A simple script used to configure a docker-compose stack for Tidal Connect, using an existing docker image.
+This repository does not contain any tidal-connect binary.

 ## Support